datacarpentry/openrefine-socialsci/README.md

 # OpenRefine for Social Sciences

 This is a Data Carpentry lesson on OpenRefine for social scientists.
-Please see [https://datacarpentry.org/openrefine-socialsci/](https://datacarpentry.org/openrefine-socialsci/) for a rendered version of this lesson.
+Please see <https://datacarpentry.org/openrefine-socialsci/> for a rendered version of this lesson.

-This is an introduction to OpenRefine designed for participants with no previous experience.
+This is an introduction to [OpenRefine] designed for participants with no previous experience.
 This lesson can be taught in ~ 2 hours, excluding setup.
 The episodes in this lesson cover introductory topics related to using OpenRefine.

-The [instructor notes][in] contain some tips about how to best teach this workshop.
+The [Instructor View][in] shows the lesson contents with extra information that is useful when teaching this lesson.

 ## Contributing